 Despite a great cast and some real suspense, the film over-stretches its narrative.
 The more interesting elements of the film are overshadowed by the film sluggish pace.

-The Little Stranger is out in cinemas now!
+The Little Stranger is out on DVD & Blu-Ray now!